Why we are developing a new inpatient unit

 The state-of-the-art mental health inpatient unit will be built to the latest environmental standards, and will offer a therapeutic, modern environment for patients and workplace for staff, which will promote the integration of physical and mental wellbeing.

-Work on the new building is expected to start in 2022 with the new facility anticipated to be built and operational by 2024.
+Work on the new building started in 2022 with the new facility anticipated to be built and operational by 2024.